wisnia74/openrct2-typescript-mod-template/README.md

 Voila!
 You can now write your mods in real time, wasting little to no time for building, giving you more time to debug :)

 Note: After cloning your own repository, that was based on this one, I recommend deleting `package.json` and `package-lock.json` and running `npm init` on your own.
+In case of installation errors related to `syscall rename`, just run `npm install` a couple times.

 ## Known issues
 - If you are having problem with running `npm run build` or `npm run build-develop` (related to `tsc` not being recognized), refer to [this](https://code.visualstudio.com/docs/typescript/typescript-compiling#_compiler-versus-language-service) article.